Not sure what to do in the Yucatan Peninsula? Worry not.

 Yucatan is home to several haciendas, large landed estates that are traditional foundations of rural life originating from the Spanish colonial period.

-Some of the haciendas have turned into spectacular hotels and spending a couple of nights there is a lifetime luxury experience that you don’t want to miss.
+Some of the haciendas have turned into spectacular hotels and spending a couple of nights there is a unique experience that you don’t want to miss.
 My favorite ones are Hacienda Temozon in Yucatan and Hacienda Huayamon in Campeche.

 If you are only interested in a cultural visit you should check out Hacienda Yaxcopoil, in the heart of Yucatan, which is open as a museum.
 Its name means “the place of the green Alamo trees”.